Golf Tutorials

 By Spencer Lanoue

-If you're tired of hitting weak slices, suffering from inconsistent contact, and feeling like your arms are in a different time zone than your body during the golf swing, then the a a feeling of keeping the club in front of you is what you're looking for.
+If you're tired of hitting weak slices, suffering from inconsistent contact, and feeling like your arms are in a different time zone than your body during the golf swing, then the feeling of keeping the club "in front of you" is what you're looking for.
 This concept is a game-changer for golfers of all levels, and it's simpler to achieve than you might think.
 This guide will break down what it means to keep the club in front, why it helps, and provide practical drills to make it a natural part of your swing.

 What Does "Keeping the Golf Club in Front of You" Actually Mean?